Skip to main content

 Reviving the Ancient Faith, 3rd ed.: The Story of Churches of Christ in America

-Dr. Richard T. Hughes (scholar in residence at Lipscomb since 2015) and James L. Gorman
+Dr. Richard T. Hughes (scholar in residence) and James L. Gorman

 Reviving the Ancient Faith 3rd edition bookcover